 This Proxy Statement is being furnished to the stockholders of Huntsman in connection with the solicitation of proxies by the Board.
-The proxies are to be voted at the Annual Meeting to be held on Friday, March 25, 2022, at [●] Central Time at [●], for the purposes set forth in the accompanying Notice of Annual Meeting.
+The proxies are to be voted at the Annual Meeting to be held on Friday, March 25, 2022, at 9:00 a.m.
+Central Time in the Lotus Room at The Westin at The Woodlands, 2 Waterway Square Place, The Woodlands, Texas 77380, for the purposes set forth in the accompanying Notice of Annual Meeting.
 The Board is not aware of any other matters to be presented at the Annual Meeting.